Full Scholarships and Fully Funded Master’s Programs in the U.S. and Abroad

 CyberCorps: Scholarships for Service

-Scholarship For Service (SFS) is a unique program designed to increase and strengthen the cadre of federal information assurance professionals that protect the government’s critical information infrastructure.
-This program provides scholarships that may fully fund the typical costs of full-time students while attending a participating institution, including tuition and education and related fees.
-Additionally, Fellows receive stipends of up to $20,000 for undergraduate students and $32,000 for master’s and doctoral students.
+The Scholarship for Service (SFS) is a unique program designed to increase and strengthen the cadre of federal information assurance professionals who protect the government’s critical information infrastructure.
+This program offers scholarships that can fully cover the typical expenses of full-time students attending a participating institution, including tuition, fees, and related educational costs.
+Additionally, Fellows receive stipends of up to $25,000 for undergraduate students and $34,000 for master’s and doctoral students.
 The scholarships are funded through grants awarded by the National Science Foundation (NSF).

 Department of Energy National Nuclear Security Administration Laboratory Residency Graduate Fellowship